fanglingsu/vimb/man.md

 : Use custom configuration given as *CONFIG-FILE*.
 This will also be applied on new spawned instances.

+−p, −−profile *PROFILE-NAME*
+: Create or open specified configuration profile.
+Configuration data for the profile is stored in a directory named *PROFILE-NAME* under default directory for configuration data.

 −e, −−embed *WINID*
 : *WINID* of an XEmbed-aware application, that vimb will use as its parent.